-Own some energy stocks?
-2020 has not been kind to the sector, which is down over 25 per cent year-to-date.
-If you have realized other capital gains earlier this year (perhaps on your information technology stocks), consider donating your losing shares to charity.
-You get a receipt for the fair market value of the shares being donated, but will also realize a capital loss on the donation, which can be used to offset the capital gains triggered in 2020.
+This has been a difficult year in markets for many investors.
+If you find that you have some accrued capital losses, consider donating your losing shares to charity.
+You get a receipt for the fair market value of the shares being donated, but will also realize a capital loss on the donation, which can be used to offset the capital gains triggered in 2022.
 Any unused net capital loss can be carried back three years or carried forward indefinitely, to be applied against taxable capital gains in those years.